Pyr-0/42-Inception/README.md

 \
 In short, if you don't know how to do something, see what others do, try to understand it and then write your approach.

-4. ___Speedrun the project___ 🤪 \
+4. ___Speedrun the project___ 🤪 (AKA the super alternative learning method)\
-Oke this is a super alternative learning method, but it has proven me to work to a certain extent with other projects.
-In this case I suggest you to do this last <u>ONLY</u> if you feel like understanding and reinforcing on what you just did. \
+Weird suggestion I know, but it has proven me to work to a certain extent with other projects.
+In this case I suggest you to do this <u>ONLY</u> if you feel like understanding and reinforcing on what you just did. \
 No need to write all files from the beginning, I mean, you already did right?, so its a matter of straight checking boxes and using the material you already created

 ## Getting Started <a name = "getting_started"></a>